Daschi1/JavaNettyAPI/README.md

 ### Example

 First, we need to create the server and the client in for example the main method and call the connect method on both.
 We're also going to add a shutdown hook to disconnect both again.
-The packets need to be registered before the server or the client start.
+The packets need to be registered before the server or the client starts.
 The packets must be always registered in the same order, on both the server and the client-side.

 Server: